edgedb/edgedb/docs/stdlib/datetime.rst

     - ``'month'`` - number of months left over after whole years are accounted for
     - ``'day'`` - number of days recorded in the duration
-    - ``'hour'`` - duration hours
+    - ``'hour'`` - number of hours
-    - ``'minutes'`` - duration minutes (0-59)
+    - ``'minutes'`` - remaining minutes after whole hours are accounted for
-    - ``'seconds'`` - duration seconds, including fractional value from 0 up to and not including 60
+    - ``'seconds'`` - remaining seconds, including fractional value after whole minutes are accounted for
-    - ``'milliseconds'`` - seconds including fractional value expressed as milliseconds
+    - ``'milliseconds'`` - remaining seconds including fractional value expressed as milliseconds
-    - ``'microseconds'`` - seconds including fractional value expressed as microseconds
+    - ``'microseconds'`` - remaining seconds including fractional value expressed as microseconds

     .. note ::

-      Only for units ``'month'`` or larger will you receive a total across multiple units expressed in the original duration.
+      Only for units ``'month'`` or larger or for units ``'hour'`` or smaller will you receive a total across multiple units expressed in the original duration.
 See *Gotchas* below for details.

     Additionally, it's possible to convert a given duration into seconds: